-Persons born outside Australia show a considerably higher incidence of tuberculosis than those born in Australia, particularly in the first years after arrival and special attention is being directed to the medical supervision of this group and of south-east Asian refugees arriving in this country.
+Persons born outside Australia show a considerably higher incidence of tuberculosis than those born in Australia, particularly in the first years after arrival and special attention is being directed to the medical supervision of south-east Asian refugees arriving in this country.
 Other groups requiring surveillance include persons with a past history or significant radiological evidence of past tuberculosis infection, and heavy users of alcohol.
 Because of their higher risk of developing active tuberculosis, these persons are asked to remain under review at clinics or by private doctors.

-Mortality rates continue at a low level and were 0.8 per 100,000 persons in 1976.
+The mortality rate continued at a low level and was 1.0 per 100,000 persons in 1978.
 Tuberculin testing among school children indicates a low infection rate which has been fairly constant recently.
-In 1977, 1.5 per cent of children at 14 years of age gave natural positive reactions.
+In 1979, 1.8 per cent of children at 14 years of age gave natural positive reactions.
 These figures are the most reliable indicator of tuberculous infection in this group at present.

 Improved social and economic conditions have continued to contribute towards this improved situation, as has the diligent approach to case finding, medical supervision, and contact control.
-The major credit for improving the situation is most directly related to the availablity of modern anti-tuberculosis chemotherapy.
-The four drugs-Streptomycin, Isoniazid, Rifampicin, and Ethambutol-make it possible to render virtually all persons with active tuberculosis non-infectious.
+The major credit for improving the situation is most directly related to the availability of modern anti-tuberculosis chemotherapy.
+The four drugs - Streptomycin, Isoniazid, Rifampicin, and Ethambutol - make it possible to render virtually all persons with active tuberculosis non-infectious.
 This applies to both new cases and those who have relapsed, and both categories usually need only a short period of institutional care.
 Treatment on a domiciliary basis, under direct supervision, is being used when warranted.
 Experience is showing that relapse of tuberculosis is being markedly reduced among those who have had full courses of drug treatment.